cpske/ISP/assignment/week12/team.md

 On your Github project homepage, please include:

 1. Link to your **up to date** iteration plans
-    - Iteration plans must either be in Github project Wiki (recommended) or a shared Google doc
+    - Iteration plans must be in Github project Wiki (recommended) or a shared Google doc
+    - Can put all plans in one file or one file per iteration plan
 2. Link to your task board, showing tasks for current iteration
-    - Tasks must have required info below
+    - Tasks have details, person, estimated time
-3. Link to your project documentation
+3. Links to your project documentation
+    - You can put all this in Wiki, which makes it easy to organize and use
+    - Link to your **Code Review Script** and **Code Review Checklist**
+    - Link to project proposal

 ### Iteration Plan